 Price & Similar Monitors

 The AOC 27B1H price amounts to ~$135.
-At this price range, we highly recommend you go with the LG 24MP59G instead.
+At this price range, we highly recommend you go with the ASUS VA24DQ instead.

-The LG 24MP59G offers AMD FreeSync up to 75Hz, 1ms Motion Blur Reduction, higher pixel density, wider color gamut, and a DisplayPort input (so you can use FreeSync with compatible NVIDIA cards as well).
-It does not have as thin bezels though.
+The ASUS VA24DQ offers AMD FreeSync up to 75Hz, a higher pixel density, a wider color gamut, and a DisplayPort input (so you can use FreeSync with compatible NVIDIA cards as well).

 While the AOC 27B1H does offer a nice image quality and an eye-catching design, there are simply better alternatives out there for that amount of money.